-Staff engaged in continuous professional development (CPD) and were meeting all of the training requirements of the General Dental Council (GDC).
+Staff engaged in continuous professional development (CPD) and were working towards meeting the training requirements of the General Dental Council (GDC).
 Staff had received appraisals within the past year to discuss their role and identify additional training needs.

 Are services caring?